jotorren/ra-ng-quickstart/README.md

      │   ├──img/
      │   └──js/
      │
-     ├──polyfills.js            * minified bundle including standard polyfills we require to run Angular applications in most modern browsers: polyfills, zone and reflect-metadata
+     ├──polyfills-[hash].js     * minified bundle including standard polyfills we require to run Angular applications in most modern browsers: polyfills, zone and reflect-metadata
+     ├──polyfills-[hash].js.gz  * compressed version of polyfills-[hash].js
-     ├──app.js                  * our application code and its dependencies bundled in one minified file.
+     ├──app-[hash].js           * our application code and its dependencies bundled in one minified file.
 It is independent of the SystemJS loader entirely.
+     ├──app-[hash].js.gz        * compressed version of app-[hash].js
      ├──favicon.ico
      └──index.html              * the application entry point